RandomMeas

 multiply(shadow1::DenseShadow, shadow2::DenseShadow)

-Compute the trace product of two dense shadows.
+Compute the product of two dense shadows.

 Arguments

-• shadow1::DenseShadow: The first dense shadow.
+• shadow1::DenseShadow: The first dense shadow object.

-• shadow2::DenseShadow: The second dense shadow.
+• shadow2::DenseShadow: The second dense shadow object.

 Returns